The following information relates to the 2019 event.

 It is important that participants collect their race kits on Saturday.
 You can ask a friend to collect your race kit for you.

-Collection will be open for a short time on Sunday 26th August 2018, between 6am - 7am in the Giraffe Room.
+Collection will be open for a short time on Sunday 25th August 2019, between 6am - 7am.

 If you have not registered and you do not have a race bib, you cannot run on the designated course.